 Students must complete 30 credit hours including in foundation courses, core courses, electives, and a technology project.

 A sampling of classes:

 - Introduction to Instructional Technology

 - Integrating and Implementing Technology

 Students must create electronic portfolios.

-Note: Students must reside in certain states to complete the online program.
+Note: Students must reside in certain states to complete the online Master’s in Instructional Technology.